 Cons: Politics are inherently divisive, and you’re constantly surrounded by people who disagree with you

-Pros: You get to know the ins and outs of how politics work, you have a voice in shaping people’s opinions
+Pros: You get to know the ins and outs of how politics work, and you have a voice in shaping people’s opinions

 Cons: It can be challenging to keep up with all the news; it’s stressful because people are constantly criticizing what you say

 Pros: You get to be the first reporter on a story, which can make you famous.
-You have access to politicians and other high profile people in your field of work
+You have access to politicians and other high-profile people in your field of work

 Cons: There is always the fear that someone will post an article about you that could ruin your career or personal life

 Pros: You get to know about the latest events in politics

 Cons: It’s hard to keep up with all the changes, and you never know what might happen next

 Pros: You have a lot of freedom with your work

 Cons: There are always deadlines that need to be met, which can make it difficult if something unexpected happens

 Pros: You get to be the first one with news, and have a more exciting job than most people